SRI-International/QC-App-Oriented-Benchmarks/_setup/qiskit-azure-quantum/README.md

     You may consider lowering the value of the num_shots, max_circuits, and max_quibts settings in the first code cell during your initial testing to avoid unexpected charges.

+Another note: executing the benchmarks from an unauthenticated command window will result in Azure Quantum requesting authentication upon execution.
+To avoid this, you can download and install the Azure Quantum Command Line Tool (CLI).
+In a command window, execute the login command:

+    az login

+Once you are authenticated, executing the benchmarks will not request further authentication.

 ## Run the benchmark programs in a command window.

 For example, in an Anaconda command window, you can enter the following commands to change directory to the Qiskit Bernstein-Vazirani directory and run the benchmark program: